Deyda/Evergreen-Script/README.md

 If Download is selected, the module is checked each time the script is run and reinstalled if a new version is available.

 ### 7-ZIP
-Line 605 defines which package is downloaded (You can change the architecture).
+Line 746 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

-For 7-ZIP this is the x64 exe file.
+For 7-ZIP this is an exe file.

 ### Adobe Pro DC
-Line 638 defines which package is downloaded (You can change the version).
+Line 780 defines which package is downloaded (You can change the version).

 For Adobe Pro DC this is the update package (msp file).